 Allowable costs may include activities such as-

-- a. paying reasonable costs associated with the adoption and implementation of the National Crime Prevention and Privacy Compact, including those associated with state review and enactment of the Compact, and the development and implementation of procedures (including purchase of equipment and development of software) necessary to facilitate operations pursuant to Compact protocols including those relating to participation in the FBI's National Fingerprint File (NFF); - b. automating criminal record databases; - c. synchronizing records between the state and the FBI; and - d. developing software and hardware necessary to enable electronic access to state records on an intrastate or interstate basis.
+- b. automating criminal record databases; - c. synchronizing records between the state and the FBI; and - d. developing software and hardware necessary to enable electronic access to state records on an intrastate or interstate basis.